DavidMacDonald11/phasmophobia_auto_run_script/README.md

     * Place the unzipped files in a location you want them to remain indefinetly.
 3. Install [Auto Hotkey](https://www.autohotkey.com/).
     * Here is a recommended [video tutorial](https://www.youtube.com/watch?v=k7e9MrP-U_g) if needed.
-    * Ensure Auto Hotkey starts at system start
+    * Ensure Auto Hotkey starts at system start.
 4. Go to the `.ahk` file you downloaded.
 With Auto Hotkey installed, you should be able to right click on it and select **Compile Script**.
     * This will compile the script into a `.exe` file and then run it.
 5. Run the `.exe` by double clicking on it.